 Each of the Essential Sciences courses builds a foundation for understanding medical terminology, anatomy, and physiology appropriate for therapeutic massage.
-Essential Sciences III focuses on the structure and function of the muscles of the shoulder, arm, forearm, hand, pelvis, thigh, leg and foot.
+Essential Sciences III focuses on the structure and function of the muscles of the Spine, thorax, head, neck, and face.
 Skills such as palpitation and knowledge of kinesiology are introduced.
 Thorough details are provided about the shape, attachments, and functions of the main individual muscles that the massage therapist will encounter, along with the benefits of massage and its relationship to muscle structure and function.
+Essential Sciences III also includes a generalized study of functional anatomy and processes of physiology of addressing levels of organization of the nervous system, the endocrine system, and functions of the fore mentioned systems.